Generalized Petermann factor of non-Hermitian systems at exceptional points: Background and objective

 where $T$ is a generally non-unitary similarity transformation, while $J$ is the Jordan normal form, consisting of $n_l$-dimensional blocks

 where $D$ is the matrix with unit entries on the first superdiagonal, i.e., $D_{nn'}=\delta_{n,n'-1}$.
-An important feature of these matrices are that they are nilpotent with index $n_l$, hence, $D^{n_l}=0$ but $D^{n_l-1} \neq 0$.
-For an isolated eigenvalue, we simply have $D=0$, so that this term can be dropped from the decomposition, in agreement with Eq.~\eqref{eq:decnonh1}.
+An important feature of these matrices is that they are nilpotent with index $n_l$, hence, $D^{n_l}=0$ but $D^{n_l-1} \neq 0$.
+For an isolated eigenvalue, we simply have $D=0$, so that this term can be dropped from the decomposition.
+If this applies to all eigenvalues, this aligns with Eq.~\eqref{eq:decnonh1} after applying the similarity transformation \eqref{eq:jordandecomp}.

 In a given basis of eigenvectors and covectors, the matrix elements of the transformation matrix $T$ can be determined as $T_{m,ln}=\langle m |J^{(l)}_n\rangle$, where the second multi-index refers to the described block structure of $J$, with $l$ running over the distinct eigenvalues and $n$ running from 1 to $n_l$.
 In turn, given a Jordan decomposition \eqref{eq:jordandecomp}, a right Jordan chain is obtained from the columns of the matrix $T$, while the corresponding biorthogonal left Jordan chain is then obtained from the rows of the matrix $T^{-1}$.